uncms-dev/uncms/docs/configuration.md

 * Type: boolean
 * Default: `True`

-The [redirects app](redirects-app.csv) has a handy CSV importer which is useful for initial built-out of a site.
+The [redirects app](redirects-app.csv) has a handy CSV importer which is useful for initial build-out of a site.
 It may be less useful later in a site's lifecycle.
 To disable it, set this option to `False`.